RiftValleySoftware/basalt/plugins/places/README.md

 - `name=`

     *String.* This is a simple resource name.

+- `lang=`

+    *String.* This is the language identifier.

+- `longitude=`

+    *Floating-Point Decimal Value.* This is the longitude of the resource, in degrees.

+- `latitude=`

+    *Floating-Point Decimal Value.* This is the latitude of the resource, in degrees.

+- `fuzz_factor=`

+    *Floating-Point Decimal Value.* This is the value, in kilometers, of the location obfuscation.
+Setting this to zero (empty) will turn location obfuscation off.

+- `can_see_through_the_fuzz=`

+    *Integer.* This is a security token that is allowed to see the "true" location of a location-obfuscated place.

+- `read_token=`

+    *Integer.* This is a security token that is allowed to see this resource.
+You are allowed to set this to 0 (everyone can see) or 1 (all logged-in users can see, but only logged-in users).

+- `write_token=`

+    *Integer.* This is a security token that is allowed to modify this resource.
+You can set this to 1 (all logged-in users can modify), but not 0.

 - `address_venue=`

     *String.* This is an arbitrary string value that names the venue of any address.